jlustigy/coronagraph/README.md

 # coronagraph
 A Python noise model for directly imaging exoplanets with a space based coronagraph.
-See [this paper on the arXiv](http://arxiv.org/abs/1507.00777) for a thorough description of the model.
+See [Robinson et al (2015)](http://arxiv.org/abs/1507.00777) for a thorough description of the model.

 # Examples